Karoo: Geological history of the Karoo Supergroup

 The Karoo Supergroup was formed in a vast inland basin starting 320 million years ago, at a time when that part of Gondwana which would eventually become Africa, lay over the South Pole.
-Icebergs that had carved off the glaciers and ice sheets to the north deposited a 1 km thick layer of mud containing dropstones of varying origins and sizes into this basin.
+Icebergs that had calved from the glaciers and ice sheets to the north deposited a 1 km thick layer of mud containing dropstones of varying origins and sizes into this basin.
 This became the Dwyka Group consisting primarily of tillite, the lowermost layer of the Karoo Supergroup.
 As Gondwana drifted northwards, the basin turned into an inland sea with extensive swampy deltas along its northern shores.
 The peat in these swamps eventually turned into large deposits of coal which are mined in KwaZulu-Natal and on the Highveld.
 This 3 km thick layer is known as the Ecca Group, which is overlain by the 5.6 km thick Beaufort Group, laid down on a vast plain with Mississippi-like rivers depositing mud from an immense range of mountains to the south.
 Ancient reptiles and amphibians prospered in the wet forests, and their remains have made the Karoo famous amongst palaeontologists.
-The first of these Karoo fossils was discovered in 1838 by Scots-born Andrew Geddes Bain at a road cutting near Fort Beaufort.
+The first of these Karoo fossils was discovered in 1838 by Scotish born Andrew Geddes Bain at a road cutting near Fort Beaufort.
 He sent his specimens to the British Museum, where fellow Scotsman Robert Broom recognised the Karoo fossils' mammal-like characteristics in 1897.

 After the Beaufort period, Southern Africa (still part of Gondwana) became an arid sand desert with only ephemeral rivers and pans.
 These sands consolidated to form the Stormberg Group, the remnants of which are found only in the immediate vicinity of Lesotho.
 Several dinosaur nests, containing eggs, some with dinosaur fetal skeletons in them, have been found in these rocks, near what had once been a swampy pan.

-Finally, about 180 million years ago, volcanic activity took place on a titanic scale, which brought an end to a flourishing reptile evolution.
-These genera represent some of the extinct, mainly predinosaur, animals of the Karoo:
+Finally, about 180 million years ago, volcanic activity took place on a titanic scale.
+This brought an end to a flourishing reptile evolution.
+Some of the, mainly pre-dinosaur, reptile genera of the Karoo which became extinct are shown in the list below.

 Flat-topped hills (called Karoo Koppies) are highly characteristic of the southern and southwestern Karoo landscape.

-Karoo Koppies hills are capped by hard, erosion-resistant dolerite sills.
+Karoo Koppies are hills which are capped by hard, erosion-resistant dolerite sills.
 This is solidified lava that was forced under high pressure between the horizontal strata of the sedimentary rocks that make up most of the Karoo's geology.
 This occurred about 180 million years ago, when huge volumes of lava were extruded over most of Southern Africa and adjoining regions of Gondwana, both on the surface and deep below the surface between the sedimentary strata.
 Since this massive extrusion of lava, Southern Africa has undergone a prolonged period of erosion, exposing the older, softer rocks, except where they were protected by a cap of dolerite.
-The genera present include:
+The reptile genera which became extinct through the volcanic anctivity include: